 Scholarships available: please contact us for further information

-There are a number of international and national energy companies that interact with our course.
-Usually near 50 percent of students take the opportunity to complete internships, work placements and collaborative research work with energy companies.
-Students develop their CV and interview skills in applying to work for these energy companies.
-The LLM in International Energy Law & Policy is also part of the highly successful Making-the-Most-of-Masters (http://www.mastersprojects.ac.uk/) programme where students have the opportunity to work on an industry-led dissertation with energy companies.
+There are a number of international and national energy companies and top law firms that interact with our course.
+Many students take the opportunity to complete internships, work placements and collaborative research work with energy companies and law firms.
+Students develop their CV and interview skills in applying to work for these companies and gain valuable experience in collaborative projects.
+The LLM in International Energy Law & Policy is part of the highly successful Making-the-Most-of-Masters (http://www.mastersprojects.ac.uk/) programme where students have the opportunity to undertake a work-based or work related dissertation with energy companies and law firms.